 We are driven by the core values of empowerment, diversity, tribe, trust, and resiliency.

 WFPT has a simple philosophy: Who better to promote peace than those who have seen the face of war?
 We believe art transcends politics and brings people together.
-It has the power to heal and our projects are designed to build bridges between communities, support disenfranchised groups, promote ethnic diversity, empower women, and foster peace.

 Hear What Veterans Are Saying!